Welshy92/everyday-legends/README.md

 * [Code Institute](https://codeinstitute.net) - Used the LMS to learn about Agile development, Bootstrap, Testing, Django and more.
 Also used their slack group to ask questions about various things.
 * Code Institute Slack - Used to get answers for specific queries.
 * [Stack Overflow](https://stackoverflow.com) - Used as my main search point after Slack to get the answers I needed.
-* [Django](https://docs.djangoproject.com/en/3.2/) - Documentation used for various parts of Django and it's libraries.
+* [Django](https://docs.djangoproject.com/en/3.2/) - Documentation used for various parts of Django and its libraries.

 ### **Code Used**

 I have taken and edited some code for the basic templates to show my views on the home page.
 Code taken from https://github.com/Welshy92/i-think-blog/blob/main/templates/index.html

-### **Media**

-* [Riot Developer Portal](https://developer.riotgames.com/docs/lol) - Official League of Legends position icons direct from Riots developer portal.

 ### **Acknowledgments**

-* [Jo Heyndels](https://www.linkedin.com/in/joke-heyndels/) - Member of the Code Institute team that helped me with a few of my Django and CodeAnywhere enquires/concerns.
+* [Jo Heyndels](https://www.linkedin.com/in/joke-heyndels/) - Member of the Code Institute team that helped me with a few of my Django and CodeAnywhere enquiries/concerns.
 * [Niel McEwen](https://www.linkedin.com/in/niel-mcewen-43b3a0/?originalSubdomain=ie) - Member of the Code Institute team that also helped me with some of the CodeAnywhere enquiries/concerns.
-* [Kasia Bogucka](https://www.linkedin.com/in/kasbogucka/) - Member of the Code Insititute team that has created some nice video content for both this project specifically and for CodeAnywhere.
+* [Kasia Bogucka](https://www.linkedin.com/in/kasbogucka/) - Member of the Code Institute team that has created some nice video content for both this project specifically and for CodeAnywhere.
 * [Ian Meigh](https://www.linkedin.com/in/ianmeigh/) - Code Institute Alumni that helped me figure out what to do with my EditPost view.
+* [Seán Murphy](https://www.linkedin.com/in/sean-murphy-dev/) - Code Institute tutor that helped me get my project deployed after builds were failing on Heroku at the final deployment stage.